Gift suggestions for sponsors of children in Haiti & Honduras

 - Toy weapons or toys of violent nature (guns, knives, squirt guns, etc.)

 - Combustible items, such aslighters, matches, explosives of any type

 - Chocolate (of any type) or things that will melt

 - Books or games that require English to play or read; Haitian & Honduran children do not speak English.
 Send books in Spanish (Honduras) or French (Haiti) or Haitian Creole (Haiti; Creole books are hard to find!).

 - Books need to be non-violent, educational or spiritually enriching and wholesome in their content.

 All types of summer clothing are needed: shirts, shorts, dresses, skirts, shoes, socks and underwear.
 Please note: Girls do not wear slacks or shorts; it is the custom for girls to wear knee-length skirts.
 And remember, it is summer year-round in Haiti & Honduras and most people do not have electricity in their homes.

 A “rule of thumb” is to buy the same size as the child’s age until they reach the age of 15.
-Children who receive gifts for the July/Christmas deadline are measured, and the measurements are sent to you in the event you wish to send clothing or shoes as gifts.
+Children who receive gifts for the July/Christmas deadline are measured, and the measurements are available online, in the event you wish to send clothing or shoes as gifts.